Drew Smith (politician): Political career

 He was first elected in 2011 and is a former Chair of Scottish Young Labour (2005–06) and former member of the Scottish TUC General Council (2007–10).

 Drew Smith was Chair of the Young Workers Committee of the Scottish TUC in 2008–2009, and was awarded the Jimmy Waugh Memorial Prize for Services to Young Workers in 2011.
 On three occasions when elected Drew Smith refused to cross picket lines to attend debates at Holyrood.
 On 20 March 2013 he spoke at a rally of public sector workers led by the Public and Commercial Services Union and the Scottish TUC in Glasgow's St Enoch Square instead of attending a parliamentary debate on the dispute and advocated a boycott of Labour MSPs from attending Parliament.

 In 2013, Smith declared his support for a "soft opt-out" system of organ donation in Scotland, akin to that endorsed by Welsh Labour.
 He said such a scheme "will save lives" while ensuring that "the wishes of individuals are paramount".

-He was an outspoken supporter and campaigner for equal marriage rights for gay and lesbian couples.
-However, he was criticised for his support for Unite Union's tactics during the 2013 Grangemouth Refinery industrial dispute.